paramothers/mydocs/ Web Client/Param nodejs study.md

 ##Node.JS

-  It is implemented in C language.
+  It is implemented in C language.<br />
-  It is a product came out from V8-engine-open-sourced-from-google.
+  It is a product came out from V8-engine-open-sourced-from-google.<br />
-  The current version i used is 0.10.35
+  The current version i used is 0.10.35<br />
-  **v8 - engine fit for Non-Blocking I/O execution**
+  **v8 - engine fit for Non-Blocking I/O execution**<br />
-  it allow two-way communication between browser and server
+  it allow two-way communication between browser and server<br />
 #### v8 engine based database is MongoDB, released in 2009.

 ##NPM